7 Things Musicians Do Out Of Order - Music Industry Mistakes That Lead To Music Career Failure

-You must train your mindset from the very beginning of your music career.
+Start training your mindset from the very beginning of your music career.
 It builds the foundation for taking the right actions that lead to success.

-Mistake #5: Focusing On Getting Fans All Over The World Before Becoming Well-Known In Your Local Area
+Music Industry Mistake #5: Focusing On Getting Fans All Over The World Before Becoming Well-Known In Your Local Area

 Record companies are much more impressed by the number of fans you accumulate in your own town/city.
 It’s much harder to build a loyal local following than it is to acquire a few thousand followers scattered around the world.
 It’s also much harder to fake having a local following vs. a high number of likes on Facebook or views on a YouTube video.

-Mistake #6: Waiting Too Long To Build Freedom Of Time And Money For Yourself
+Music Industry Mistake #6: Waiting Too Long To Build Freedom Of Time And Money For Yourself

 You need freedom to accept music career opportunities when they come up.
 This requires both money and time.

 Most musicians don’t think about this until it’s too late.
 They go to work at non-music related day jobs and try to work on their music career during nights and weekends.

 Most day jobs require you to work on a strict schedule of 40-60 hours per week.
 This makes it impossible to create music career growth opportunities and increase your music career income.
 The majority of musicians get stuck at their day jobs until retirement and never go into music full-time.

 Focus on gaining control over your time and money as soon as possible (from the very beginning of your music career).